 A few people have told me it's their New Year's resolution to become a ZCE this year, and I'm sure they're not the only ones.
-I regularly help developers and teams prepare for ZCE, so I thought I'd make up a mini package of tips, tricks and a full set sample questions with solutions and explanations, for anyone who won't be taking a whole preparation course.
-The package costs 25 USD (that's about 15 quid if you're local!), you can click on the button below to buy it, and/or keep reading for some of the tips (also included in the package).
+I regularly help developers and teams prepare for ZCE, so I thought I'd make up a mini package of tips, tricks and a full set sample questions with solutions and explanations, for anyone who won't be taking a whole preparation course, link below:

 The pack is a single PDF document, including tips for the exam and preparing for it.
 The ZCE exam is around 70 questions, and the pack includes 70 plausible questions, along with solutions and some explanation of why those are the answers, with links to the manual as appropriate.
 It's 60+ pages in total and I hope that it will serve to help anyone preparing for the course.
 These questions are the ones I use in my own courses and I do think that the sample questions are the best way to prepare for the way the computer-assessed questions are formatted.
 Between the pack I have prepared and the ones in the ZCE study guide from Zend (they're not awesome, but they do give you an idea of what to expect and I promise that the real exam is better!) hopefully there's enough to give you an idea.